 Copenhagen, Denmark was our last stop on this trip.
 Also, it was our final destination for filming a video at a retro barbershop and arcade called Ruben og Bobby.
 In order to see some of the sights, a walking tour of Copenhagen was a great way to explore the city.

 As we were only going to be in Copenhagen a few days we decided to also stay in the Nørrebro neighborhood close to Ruben og Bobby’s shop.
 In recent years this area has become increasingly popular with students, creatives, and tourists alike.
 It is considered the multicultural hip neighborhood that offers hole in the wall eateries to high-end restaurants.
 Cafes and coffeehouses provide ample options to rest your feet and discover this neighborhood.

 This post contains affiliate links.
 Please read our disclosure for more information.

 Also, the area close to Queen Louise Bridge is a good central location within Nørrebro.
 It is closer to the tourist attractions in downtown Copenhagen and has a few options for hotel accommodation.
 This was our first time traveling to Copenhagen so we did not know what to expect.
 Of course we ended up falling in love with this cool, laid back, and friendly city.

 Since we had already prearranged a date to film with Bobby, we had a couple days around our filming schedule to explore Copenhagen.
-So we decided to spend our time walking around the city to take in some of the sites.
+So we decided to spend our time doing a walking tour of Copenhagen to take in some of the sights.
 We were staying across the road from Assistens Cemetery where Hans Christian Andersen and Søren Kierkegaard are buried.
 This was a great starting point and approximately an hour walk to The Little Mermaid.